 - Develop an alcohol intervention using information and assessment skills.
 (ILO1, ILO2, ILO3, ILO5) - Choose an intervention team.
 (ILO1, ILO2, ILO3) - Conduct a mock intervention.
-(ILO1, ILO2, ILO3) - Addiction Counseling Competencies in Screening, Assessment and recognizing cultural issues when choosing treatment programs. - Knowledge of different treatment models for addiction. - Acquire in-depth knowledge of the importance of support systems and spirituality in recovery.
+(ILO1, ILO2, ILO3) - Addiction Counseling Competencies in Screening, Assessment and recognizing cultural issues when choosing treatment programs. - Knowledge of different treatment models and treatment planning for addiction. - Importance of Referrals - Acquire in-depth knowledge of the importance of support systems and spirituality in recovery.